mahlberg-lab/clic/docs/advanced/production.rst

 Managing a production instance of CLiC
 ======================================

-Installation instructions are all in the README (:ref:`CLiC: A corpus tool to support the analysis of literary texts`).
+Installation instructions are all in :github:`README.rst`.
 For a production system, you are likely to want to install a particular release, e.g.::

     git clone git://github.com/birmingham-ccr/clic /srv/clic